History of Latvia

 The history of Latvia began around 9000 BC with the end of the last glacial period in northern Europe.
 Ancient Baltic peoples arrived in the area during the second millennium BC, and four distinct tribal realms in Latvia's territory were identifiable towards the end of the first millennium AD.
 Latvia's principal river Daugava, was at the head of an important trade route from the Baltic region through Russia into southern Europe and the Middle East that was used by the Vikings and later Nordic and German traders.

-In the early medieval period, the region's peoples resisted Christianisation and became subject to attack in the Northern Crusades.
+In the early medieval period, the region's peoples resisted Christianization and became subject to attack through the Livonian Crusade.
 Latvia's capital city Riga, founded in 1201 by Germans at the mouth of the Daugava, became a strategic base in a papally-sanctioned conquest of the area by the Livonian Brothers of the Sword.
-It was to be the first major city of the southern Baltic and, after 1282, a principal trading centre in the Hanseatic League.
+It was to be the first major city of the southern Baltic and, after 1282, a principal trading center in the Hanseatic League.

 By the 16th century, Baltic German dominance in Terra Mariana was increasingly challenged by other powers.
 Because of Latvia's strategic location and prosperous trading city of Riga, its territories were a frequent focal point for conflict and conquest between at least four major powers: the State of the Teutonic Order, the Polish–Lithuanian Commonwealth, Sweden and the Russian Empire.
 The last period of external hegemony began in 1710, when control over Riga and parts of modern-day Latvia switched from Sweden to Russia during the Great Northern War.
-Under Russian control, Latvia was in the vanguard of industrialisation and the abolition of serfdom, so that by the end of the 19th century, it had become one of the most developed parts of the Russian Empire.
+Under Russian control, Latvia was in the vanguard of industrialization and the abolition of serfdom, so that by the end of the 19th century, it had become one of the most developed parts of the Russian Empire.
 The increasing social problems and rising discontent that this brought meant that Riga also played a leading role in the 1905 Russian Revolution.